 the least on up to the highest rungs of a society without partiality.
 Historically, large

-populations living in poverty without forseeable hope of improvement, either violently revolt
+populations living in poverty without foreseeable hope of improvement, either violently revolt

-and/or, lose all form of country loyalty and welcome a conquering enemy to come in and improve
+and/or, lose all form of country loyalty, often welcoming a conquering enemy to hopefully improve

 their meager lives of disease, hunger and misery.
 According to both Ezekiel and Jesus,

-God without partiality, will judge all nations by whether or not they help their sick and their
+God without partiality, will judge all nations by whether or not they help the sick and their

 poor.
 The historical bottom-line agreed upon by even the most atheistic of scholars is